-Our group performs focused research on the viral glycoproteins of enveloped RNA viruses.
-Our aim is to improve our knowledge of this area to support the development of better vaccines, to better understand human and animal disease and also to forewarn future pandemic threats to humans and animals.
+Our aim is to improve our knowledge of RNA viruses to support the development of better vaccines, to better understand human and animal disease and also to forewarn future pandemic threats to humans and animals.

-Using state-of-the-art proteomics and quantitative entry and exit assays our group focuses on defining the following aspects of viral glycoprotein biology:
+Using state-of-the-art proteomics and quantitative entry and exit assays our group focuses on defining the following aspects of RNA virus biology:

-We focus on examining the links between viral entry/exit and the innate immune response.
+We focus on two main areas for this research.
+The first is examining the links between viral entry/exit and the innate immune response.
 We are particularly interested in whether viral glycoproteins from human respiratory viruses (measles virus and respiratory syncytial virus) are targets for the innate immune system in infected cells and how and when this process unfolds during infection.
+Secondly, we are examining how the recruitment of innate immune proteins to viral inclusion bodies affects innate immune signalling, building on research published for RSV and NF-KB in 2020.
 This research is supported by the Medical Research Council.

 Attachment and entry:

 The interaction between virus particles and host cells is often determined by the specific affinities of viral attachment proteins for their host receptors.
 The nature, strength and specificity of these interactions plays an important role in determining the mechanisms of particle entry as well as the host range and cell-specificity (tropism) of viruses.
 These factors, in turn, affect the nature and severity of disease (pathogenesis) caused by the virus.
-We have recently published research redefining the central dogma of morbillivirus entry and continues to perform research in this area to examine if viral glycoprotein-receptor interactions play a role in the zoonotic transmission of these viruses.
-We are using the techniques we have developed to examine the neutralising antibody responses generated by candidate vaccines in research supported by Innovate UK.
+We have recently published research redefining the central dogma of morbillivirus entry and continue to perform research in this area to examine if viral glycoprotein-receptor interactions play a role in the zoonotic transmission of these viruses as well as coronaviruses (funded by the BBSRC).
+We are also using the techniques we have developed to examine the neutralising antibody responses generated by candidate vaccines (to Nipah and SARS-CoV-2) in research supported by Innovate UK and the BBSRC.

 Budding and release mechanisms: